Leonid10011/ecommerce-frontend/docs.md

 ## Feature Overview

-In this Sectio we will give a detailed introductions of various features of this app.
+In this Section we will give a detailed introductions of various features of this app.

 ### 1.1 Products